SH42913/morpeh.helpers/README.md

 Here you'll find some helper utils for [Morpeh ECS framework](https://github.com/scellecs/morpeh).

 ## How to install
-The minimal checked Unity Version is 2019.4.\
+The minimal checked Unity Version is 2020.3.* LTS\
 Also, make sure you've already installed Morpeh, either you'll get compiler errors.

 Open Package Manager and "Add package from git url..." using next string: